John-Li-happy/ForSudoku/README.md

 ## Logic History
 ### First Logic
-Step 1: Based on three rules, random numbers array *rowA* could been generated based on first rule(row).
+Step 1: Random numbers array *rowA* could been generated based on *rule 1*(row).
 In *rowA* there are no repeated digits;

-Step 2: Then repeat *Step 1* 9 times, a 9 * 9 matrix *SectorA* is generated.
+Step 2: Then repeat *Step 1* 9 times, a 9 * 9 matrix *MatrixA* is generated.

-Step 3: Check *SectorA* is adaptable with *rule3*.
+Step 3: Check *MatrixA* is adaptable with *rule3*.
 If not, go back to *Step 1*

 For this logic it takes a lot redundant time of checking *rule 3* adapation.
 For the first valid matrix, spends me 6 hours.
 Then I move to the second one

 ### Second Logic
+Step 1: Random numbers array *rowA* could been generated based on *rule 1*(row).
+In *rowA* there are no repeated digits;
+        Then asdfsdafdsaf

+For this logic, there is still a pattern of the digits, especially for the attached ones.
+For playing it is fine, but as a developer there must be a better way.
+Then I move to the third one

+### Third Logic

 ## Techniques
  + Model-View-ViewModel(MVVM)